 Changes to existing accounting rules or regulations may impact our future results of operations and our ability to comply with covenants under our credit agreements or cause the perception that we have substantially increased liabilities.
 In addition, new accounting rules or regulations and varying interpretations of existing accounting rules or regulations may be adopted in the future.
-For instance, accounting regulatory authorities have adopted a rule that requires lessees to capitalize operating leases in their financial statements.
-This new rule requires us to record operating lease obligations on our balance sheet and make other changes to our financial statements.
+For instance, accounting regulatory authorities have from time to time considered requiring lessees to capitalize operating leases in their financial statements.
+If adopted, such a change would require us to record operating lease obligations on our balance sheet and make other changes to our financial statements.
 This and other future changes to accounting rules or regulations could adversely affect our financial position, results of operations and liquidity.